Skip to main content

 A special, particularly strong dipole-dipole interaction.
 Requires all three of:

-What is covalent molecular substances?
+What are covalent molecular substances?

 Show answer